sourmash-bio/sourmash/doc/command-line.md

 (This is the approach that Kraken and other lowest common ancestor implementations use, we believe.)

+Note: you can specify a list of files to load signatures from in a text file passed to `sourmash lca classify` with the `--query-from-file` flag; these files will be appended to the `--query` input.

 ### `sourmash lca summarize`

 `sourmash lca summarize` produces a Kraken-style summary of the